How To Block Calls from Private Numbers on Android

 - Open the dialer app on your phone.

-- Toggle on Block private/withheld numbers.
+- Toggle on Block calls from private numbers.

 Even though the text is different, this setting will effectively block private numbers.
 If you know of friends or family who withhold their caller ID when calling, it might be a good idea to warn them you have this set up.